Eric3911/Related-works-ch/README.md

-Stage: Mainly engaged in low-quality multi-scale image quantization convolution and MIPS architecture chip algorithm design， based on RSIC-V architecture

-The main task of this project is to improve the combination of research and engineering through academic guidance on the notes of systematic problems in experimental engineering, and through the core course of QAS in-depth learning
+Stage: Mainly engaged in low-quality multi-scale image quantization convolution and MIPS architecture chip algorithm design， based on RSIC-V architecture.The main task of this project is to improve the combination of research and engineering through academic guidance on the notes of systematic problems in experimental engineering, and through the core course of QAS in-depth learning.

 GMM  https://petewarden.com/2015/04/20/why-gemm-is-at-the-heart-of-deep-learning/